tpwres/teczki-polskiego-wrestlingu/content/c/ppw-championship.md

 [extra.gallery]
 1 = { path = "ppw-championship.jpg", caption = '[Biesiad Strong](@/w/biesiad.md) with the PpW Championship.', source = "Official PpW website / Facebook" }
 2 = { path = "steve-kuningas-with-ppw-championship-in-jacksonville.jpg", caption = '"The PpW Champion, Steve Kuningas, with the PpW Championship belt at a CCW Wrestling event in Jacksonville, USA."', source = "Official PpW website / Facebook" }
+3 = { path = "ppw-new-championship-belt.jpg", caption = "[Gustav Gryffin](@/w/gustav-gryffin.md) presenting the redesigned belt at [Hardcore Friday 2](@/e/ppw/2024-09-20-ppw-hardcore-friday-2.md).", source = "Official PpW Instagram" }
 +++

 The PpW Championship is the main title of [PpW Ewenement Wrestling](@/o/ppw.md).
-It was introduced in 2017 during their backyard years and underwent a design change in 2021.
+It was introduced in 2017 during their backyard years and underwent two design changes: first in 2021, and then in 2024 at [Hardcore Friday 2](@/e/ppw/2024-09-20-ppw-hardcore-friday-2.md).

 <!-- more -->